 Here’s how you can detect and repair a broken sewer line

 When it comes to homeownership, it’s like we’re just waiting for the next major problem to arise.
 Whether it’s a plumbing problem, appliance breakdown or something else, you need to understand how to properly react to many situations.
 Unfortunately, this may extend to the sewer lines that run underneath and throughout your homes.
 Over time, sewer lines become clogged and blocked with the waste that we flush down the toilet and wash down the drain.
 Eventually, the pressure built up in the sewer line could cause it to crack, which would provide a need for replacement.
-But how do you know when this has happened?
+But how do you know when a broken sewer line occurs?
 And then, what do you do?
 All that information can be found below!

 How to detect a broken sewer line